-- Your team overlooks a woman for a high-profile, career-changing project because they think it would be too much responsibility after recently having a baby.
-Suggest that it’s better to let the new mom decide for herself whether or not she wants to take the project.
+- A hiring team overlooking a woman for a high-profile role or project because they think it would be too much responsibility after recently having a baby

 - Your hiring committee rules out a woman of color because she’s not a good culture fit.
 Ask them to be more specific, and point out that “different” can be a culture add.